 Then they're going to offer you a plea agreement, which is probably going to be based on what type of offense you've committed and what aggravating factors apply and whether or not you have a criminal history.

-So, if you've got a federal criminal case and you don't want a lengthy sentence, pick up the phone.
+So, if you have a federal criminal case and you don't want a lengthy sentence, call us.

 Related Content: